-While on the page, fill in the blanks and then click on ‘add new category’ button to successfully create a category.
+While on the page, fill in the blanks and then click on the "Add new category" button to successfully create a category.
 The blank fields to be filled include the following:

 - Name – the name of the category as it will display on the website

-- Parent – the categories have high hierarchical ranking than the tags in a wordpress.
+- Parent – the categories have high hierarchical ranking than the tags in WordPress.
 A parent lets you create subcategories under the main category.
-For instance, you might be a vehicle blogger and under ‘Car Category’, you can have children categories for Toyota, Ford, Nissan, Mitsubishi, etc. but this is totally optional and to create a subcategory, choose additional category from the parent dropdown.
+For instance, you might be a vehicle blogger and under ‘Car Category’, you can have children categories for Toyota, Ford, Nissan, Mitsubishi, etc. but this is totally optional and to create a subcategory, choose an additional category from the Parent dropdown.